 THE BACKDOOR SURVIVAL SUMMER READING LIST – FICTION

 This month all Mountain House cans are 25% off with some at 29% off.
-For my own food storage, I ordered the Mountain House® Sweet & Sour Pork with Rice which at $27.74, is 28% off.
+For my own food storage, I ordered the Mountain House® Sweet & Sour Pork with Rice.
 In addition, I ordered some Mint Chocolate Chip Ice Cream Slices and some Buttermilk Biscuit Mix.
 Truth be told, I have never tried FD ice cream so this is going to be interesting.

 Like this and want more?